Frequently Asked Questions

 Q. What happens after nominations have closed?

-A. After nominations close on 11 February 2018, the judging panel will meet to select shortlisted nominees for each Australian state and territory.
-If your nomination is successful at this stage of the judging process, you will be notified in March 2018.
+A. After nominations close on 2 February 2020, the judging panel will meet to select shortlisted nominees for each Australian State and Territory.
+If your nomination is successful at this stage of the judging process, you will be notified in March 2020.
 Your nominated mum will be asked to sign an agreement covering such issues as confidentiality and will be required to complete a standard criminal history and a working with children check.
 This ensures we maintain the credibility of the Awards and all those associated with them.

 Q. When will the finalists and winners be announced?

-A. Barnardos Australia will contact the shortlisted nominees, for each Australian state and territory, by the end of March 2018 to inform them they have progressed to the state and territory finals.
-The state and territory Awards ceremonies will be held in each capital city, in April 2018 one lucky mum will be announced as the finalist for their respective state or territory.
-Barnardos Australia will organise to fly and accommodate each of the state and territory winners and their nominee to attend the Year National Event in Sydney, where the Barnardos Mother of the Year 2018 will be announced.
+A. Barnardos Australia will contact the shortlisted nominees, for each Australian State and Territory, by early March 2020 to inform them they have progressed to the State and Territory finals.
+The State and Territory Awards ceremonies will be held in each capital city, from late March - April 2020 one lucky mum will be announced as the finalist for their respective State or Territory.
+Barnardos Australia will organise to fly and accommodate each of the State and Territory winners and their nominee to attend the Year National Event in Sydney on Thursday 7 May 2020, where the Barnardos Mother of the Year 2020 will be announced.

 Q. Should I tell the person I'm nominating them?